 - applying fluoride and fissure sealants to prevent tooth decay

-- referral to a dentist or dental specialist for further advice.
+- a referral to a dentist or dental specialist.

-If your child has a dental emergency such as facial swelling, bleeding or trauma during business hours, contact your local dental clinic.
-Visit the dental clinics page to find your local clinic.
+If your child has a dental emergency in business hours, contact your local dental clinic.

-If your child has an emergency after hours, call healthdirect Australia on 1800 022 222.
+If your child has a dental emergency after hours, call healthdirect Australia on 1800 022 222.

-For more general information, see dental emergencies, what you need to know and do.
+Dental emergencies, what you need to know and do - SA Health